blund/bl-audio/README.md

 # Cadence Audio Engine
-Cadence is a work in progress audio engine, built from scratch.

-So far, it features a simple oscillator, a sampler, a delay effect, and the capability of generating polyphonic synthesizers using these components.

-It is meant for real time processing and sound generation, such as in games and DAW plugins.
+Cadence is an embeddable library for real-time audio processing and synthesis.
+It is intended to be used for developing digital instruments, DAW plugins and audio for game engines.

 ## Running
-So far, it only works on linux, only depending on alsa.
+So far, it only works on linux, depending on [SDL2](https://www.libsdl.org/).

-To try it out for yourself, run:
+To try the example program, run:

     make example

-This should build the static library, and link it with the example program found in ```examples```
+This should open a window running a basic polyphonic synthesizer.
+To play, use your computer keyboard!

 ## Usage
+Cadence is designed to be embeddable.
+This means that the core library is not dependent on the platform it is running on.
+The general design idea is that the user implements platform code for whatever platform they desire, and can use the same Cadence program across any platform.
+Cadence simply provides utilities, such as oscillators, effects and a polyphony framework, that can be built into any application.

+The example program illustrates how to use Cadence.
+It is structured so that the user program is compiled as a shared library that is loaded by the platform code.
+The platform code is not aware of Cadence or its inner workings; it only knows about the program's exposed interface, consisting of ```program_loop``` and ```midi_event``` functions.
+These functions define how the platform code can interact with the Cadence program.

+It is important to note that Cadence is agnostic to how this interaction is done.
+Cadence *can* be tightly integrated into an application, at the cost of portability.

-Don't!
-This project is very much a work in progress, and is mostly created for myself.
-Maybe some release down the line will be usable, but not yet :]
+This project is work in progress, and is created for personal explorations in audio programming.

 ## Further Work
  - Implement more effects (filters, reverb, etc)